 A violent crime accusation and conviction can have long-term ramifications.
 To try to avoid or minimize the potential penalties, you must fight your charge.
-At Thurmond Kirchner & Timbes, P.A., our team is ready to assist if you have been charged with any type of violent crime.
+At Thurmond Kirchner & Timbes, P.A., our Summerville & Charleston violent crime lawyers are ready to assist if you have been charged with any type of violent crime.
 We will work hard to protect your rights and attack the allegations made against you.
 We know what it takes to get results.
 We are ready to invest the time and resources into your case and seek an optimal outcome on your behalf.

 What Is Considered a Violent Crime in South Carolina?

 South Carolina law specifically lists offenses that qualify as violent crimes.

 Below are just a few of those deemed violent crimes:

 Offenses Against the Person

 - First- and second-degree criminal sexual conduct

 - Trafficking in persons

 - Domestic violence of a high and aggravated nature